Clackamas Communty College: Computer Workshops

 Why so many levels of each program?

 By offering various levels within each application, students can enter the sequence at a level commensurate with their expertise.
-A student should be able to determine their starting place by checking the course outlines on the Schedule page.
-If you are uncertain, you can attend an orientation session and take a placement test free of charge.
+A student should be able to determine their starting place by checking the course outlines on the Schedules tab.

 When do classes begin?